AAAI-DISIM-UnivAQ/vhome-env/README.md

 # vhome-env
 VirtualHome Python programming environment, with examples and tests.

-We would like to have a working environment with the [VirtualHome](http://virtual-home.org) simulator for our students in which they could experiment with virtual cognitive robotics experiments in an indoor environment.
+We would like to have a working environment with the [VirtualHome](http://virtual-home.org) simulator for our students in which they could work with virtual cognitive robotics experiments in an indoor environment.

 # Installation